0x25/orc/README.md

  - vars
  - files

-files and vars parameters name must be unique.
+'files' and 'vars' parameters are merged if they have the same name.

 ### vars
 This is local variables in the yaml file (value or list).